Links on Android Authority may earn us a commission. Learn more.

 Kid oriented messaging apps

 A few companies have messaging services just for kids.
 A couple of notable examples include JusTalk and Facebook (linked at the button below).
-We recommend Messenger Kids from Facebook because everybody uses Facebook so it’s a brand parents know and understand.
+We recommend Messenger Kids from Facebook because everybody uses Facebook, so it’s a brand parents know and understand.
 That one includes various controls, including usage controls, stickers, GIFs, emoji, and even drawing tools.
-Parents get a dashboard to view their kids’ contact list and they can monitor messages as well.
+Parents get a dashboard to view their kids’ contact list, and they can monitor messages.
 It’s a good way to introduce kids to the world of instant messaging with some proper supervision.
-Xooloo may also be good for this, but it’s in active development right now so we don’t know a ton about it.
+Xooloo may also be good for this, but it’s in active development right now, so we don’t know much about it.

 Google Family Link

 Google Family Link is probably your best bet for child safety apps on Android.
 Google’s free tool lets you do and control a bunch of things.
 You can view child device activity, approve and block app installs, manage in-app purchase permissions, hide apps, and set various limits on the device.
 If the child acts up, you can lock the device entirely.
-The app works well but the set-up is a real pain in the neck sometimes.
-We have a full guide for it here in case you need some help.
+The app works well, but the set-up is a real pain in the neck sometimes.

 SPIN Safe Browser

 The Internet is a pretty big place, and a lot of it isn’t safe or good for kids.
 A safety browser like SPIN can help a little bit.
 The app prevents the loading of web pages that may not be suitable for all audiences.
 This includes pornography, unsafe search engines, VPN and proxy sites, and other such things.
 The trick is getting your youngster to use this and not letting them use Google Chrome or access to the Play Store to get another web browser instead.
 This one seems to work well in most cases.